ndrew/xls-sum/README.md

 # xls-sum

-A Clojure library designed to ... well, that part is up to you.
+A tool for summing (merging) several excel files into one.

 ## Usage

-FIXME
+Launch the jar file, wait for the browser to open and follow the instructions there.

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 Andrij Sernyak

 Distributed under the Eclipse Public License, the same as Clojure.